YosefLab/Compass/docs_source/source/tutorial.rst

 :doc:`here </Compass-Settings>`
 for an in depth tutorial on using Compass’s settings

-Microclustering
+Micropooling
 ---------------

-The Compass algorithm can be very computationally intensive, especially for large datasets, but with microclustering techniques you can reduce the computing time by an order of magnitude.
+The Compass algorithm can be very computationally intensive, especially for large datasets, but with micropooling/clustering techniques you can reduce the computing time by an order of magnitude.
-Compass comes with a microclustering algorithm built in with the based on a reimplementation of microclustering from `VISION <https://github.com/yoseflab/vision>`__.
+Compass comes with a micropooling algorithm built in, based on a reimplementation of microclustering from `VISION <https://github.com/yoseflab/vision>`__.
 To enable microclustering you can specify a microcluster size as below:

 .. code:: bash

    Compass --microcluster-size 10 [other options]

 In general cluster size presents a tradeoff between runtime and granularity as larger clusters can make analysis more sensitive but will take longer to process the samples, so a microcluster size as small as computationally feasible is recommended.
-The microclustering algorithm works by an initial coarse clustering using the Leiden algorithm on the k-nearest neighbors graph and then succesively applying k-means clustering to the coarse clusterings until the average cluster size is sufficiently close to the target cluster size.

-Instead of using compass's built in microclustering approaches, you can also perform seperate microclustering with something like `metacell <https://github.com/tanaylab/metacell>`__.
+There are more details on micropooling with Compass :doc:`here </Compass-Settings>`.

+Alternatively, any other method of aggregating cells into fewer representatives can be used such as `metacell <https://github.com/tanaylab/metacell>`__.

 Postprocessing
 --------------